vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 only exercises I did were the hand gripper exercises.
 The reason for skipping exercises was a morning meeting that ended up going longer than usual.

+## 2025-08-01: skipped all exercises

+On Friday 2025-08-01, I skipped all exercises.
+This was so that I could get started with meal prep in the morning and also multiplex it with a morning meeting.